-Any trans person can get funding for voice therapy through WINZ.
-They don’t have to be on welfare to get the disability allowance or child disability allowance as it’s not income tested.
+Any trans person can get funding for voice therapy through WINZ if they meet these requirements.
+They don’t have to be on welfare to get the disability allowance or child disability allowance.

 They will have to take all of these things to a WINZ appointment, and be ready to patiently argue that they are in fact entitled to funding, as most WINZ staff don’t know this and will try to turn them away, very likely asking invasive questions and generally invalidating the legitimacy of the need.
 However, trans people are entitled to disability allowance funding toward voice therapy, and their gender is not up for discussion.